simeononsecurity/simeononsecurity.ch/content/guides/turn-linux-into-nas-nfs-cifs/index.en.md

 ### Installing Samba for CIFS

-For CIFS file sharing, you'll need to install Samba, which is a software suite that provides seamless file and print services to SMB/CIFS clients.
+For CIFS file sharing, you'll need to install Samba, which is a software suite that provides smooth file and print services to SMB/CIFS clients.

 - For Ubuntu, use: `sudo apt install samba`
 - For CentOS, use: `sudo yum install samba`